csgsky/csgsky/README.md

 ### Hi there 👋

-My name is ChenShaoGang, an Android software engineer at Bixin.
+My name is shaogang, an Android software engineer at Bixin.

 - 🔭 I'm currently working on [Bixin for Android](https://www.bxapp.cn/)
 - 🌱 I'm currently learning Kotlin